shihzhibin/PERT_CPM/README.md

     mydata = pd.read_csv(excelFile)
     return mydata
 ```

-__Expected time__: the best estimate of the time required to accomplish an activity (te) or a path (TE)
+__Optimistic time__: the minimum possible time required to accomplish an activity (o) or a path (O), assuming everything proceeds better than is normally expected.

-__optimistic time__: the minimum possible time required to accomplish an activity (o) or a path (O), assuming everything proceeds better than is normally expected
+__Pessimistic time__: the maximum possible time required to accomplish an activity (p) or a path (P), assuming everything goes wrong (but excluding major catastrophes).

-__pessimistic time__: the maximum possible time required to accomplish an activity (p) or a path (P), assuming everything goes wrong (but excluding major catastrophes).
+__Most likely time__: the best estimate of the time required to accomplish an activity (m) or a path (M), assuming everything proceeds as normal.

-__most likely time__: the best estimate of the time required to accomplish an activity (m) or a path (M), assuming everything proceeds as normal.
+__Expected time__: the best estimate of the time required to accomplish an activity (te) or a path (TE).

 <p style="text-align:center">
   <img src="./picture/1.PNG"/>